The Location

 Within the green open spaces of Edgbaston Village, there is a choice of pay and display car parking and free on-road parking.
 Pay and display car parking can be paid for by using a contactless reader, an app or cash payment methods.
 Pay and display car parks are limited and located to the rear of Greenfield Crescent (North and South), and to the side of The Physician pub.
 To view a copy of Village map with car parking locations, click here

-We highly recommend using public transport (to include the new Edgbaston Village Metro stop – for more information and for timetables – click here, walking or cycling.
+We recommend using public transport (to include the new Edgbaston Village Metro stop – for more information and for timetables – click here, walking or cycling.
 To plan your route, click here

 For directions using what3words – click here